Nearly 8 tons of ground beef sold at Walmart recalled over possible E. coli contamination

 E. coli is a potentially deadly bacteria that often causes dehydration, bloody stool and stomach cramps in humans.
 The bacteria typically strikes three or four days after a person consumes food tainted with E. coli.
 Most people recover from exposure within a week, the USDA said, but some who get infected — particularly children — can suffer from kidney failure.

-Last month, walnuts sold at Whole Foods were recalled because of potential contamination with E. coli, the U.S. Food and Drug Administration said.
+Last month, walnuts sold from a California company were recalled because of potential contamination with E. coli, the U.S. Food and Drug Administration said.

 The recalled beef from Cargill was shipped in six forms, according to the recall.
 They are: